mohidkazi/standalone-database/README.md

 Or we can use `docker init` command which will create the config based on the repo environment.

+> [!Note]
-note - when i used `docker init` for a backend nodejs project, i had to manually change few things to get it working properly.
+> When i used `docker init` for a backend nodejs project, i had to manually change few things to get it working properly.

 ## Deploy
 Now we can finally start running the docker application.
 We will use [docker compose](https://docs.docker.com/reference/cli/docker/compose/up/) command to run multiple services with single command.